-I love the architecture of this footbridge which is located next to the railway station of Voitsberg.
-The bridge spans the tracks of the railroad between the Styrian places Graz and Köflach.
-The railroad is used by the GKB Railways (Graz-Köflacher-Bahn und Busbetrieb).
+I love the architecture of this footbridge I saw next to the railway station of Voitsberg.
+The bridge spans the railroad tracks between the Styrian places Graz and Köflach.
+The operator of this railroad is GKB Railways (Graz-Köflacher-Bahn und Busbetrieb).

-In several German railway stations there are model railway layouts where children (and their parents) can play with after putting in an 1 Euro coin.
-The layouts are pretty large and offers a lot of interesting details.
-Do you know similar layouts in your city … and would you spend an Euro for having some fun?
+In several German railway stations, there are model railway layouts where children (and their parents) can play with after putting in a 1 Euro coin.
+The layouts are pretty large and offer a lot of interesting details.
+Do you know similar layouts in your city and would you spend a Euro for having such fun?